MEMBERS and FRIENDS

-*If you are a leader of a task during the project work weekend and, you were assigned to bring supplies and equipment, please let Phil K or Megan Meyer know who you are and where to find the list where you were assigned.
+*If you are a leader of a task during the project work weekend and, you were assigned to bring supplies and equipment, please let Phil K or Megan Meyer know who you are and what you were assigned to.

 The large list of tasks continues to grow as the project draws near.

 More will be added, please check back later.

 Masks/respirators are highly recommended - Although most of the the time you will need to be wearing a safety respirator during the work weekend inside the Meteor while working because of the dust and paint smell.
 Please be aware of your environment and if you need to step out for a breath of fresh air, please do so as many times as you need.

 Date: Saturday and Sunday, April 23 and 24, 2022

 (Ship will be open at 8:00 AM for early riser's and set up).
 Some folks will be at the Meteor as early as Thursday morning.
 You are welcome to join us earlier if you like.

 Time: 9:00 AM to 5:00 PM Saturday and 9:00 AM to 4:30 PM Sunday or until …….

 (Saturday: 9:15 AM Project Briefing)!!
 Please be present for the briefing!!
 (The briefing will be Outside).

 Where: S.S.
 Meteor Whale-Back Museum in Superior Wisconsin on Barkers Island.